CMUChimpsLab/emojimap/README.md

 emojitracker\_rankings.json is popularity rankings from http://emojitracker.com/, before Twitter shut it down.
 We may be able to use this in the future.

+To run this:

+    git clone (this repo)
+    virtualenv env
+    source env/bin/activate
+    pip install -r requirements.txt
+    ./map.py

+Then go to localhost:5000 in a browser.